What is my military state of residence?

 State of Legal Residency.
 Your state of legal residency (SLR) is your “Home of Record,” unless you changed it to another state.
 Changing the state on your paycheck records does not change your SLR.

 To change the SLR, a DD Form 2058 must be submitted to your local finance officer and accepted.
-For information on requirements for valid changes when filing Form 2058, check out this Fact Sheet on Legal Residence posted by the U.S. Air Force.

 From a tax standpoint, your State of Legal Residency (SLR) is considered your “domicile” or “resident” state as long as you are on active duty.
 Even if you are stationed in another state, you’re still considered a resident of your SLR.